vhrollo/3-semester/INF234/weekly read/Week 34 reading notes.md

 their ﬁrst choice), then in all runs of the G-S algorithm all men end up matched with their ﬁrst choice, independent of the preferences of the women."*

+strong and weak instabilities
+- strong instability is when both w and m prefer eachother over their current partner
+- weak instability includes strong, and if w prefers m over her current partner and m is indifferent
+# 1.2 Five Representative Problems
+- cleanly formulated problems

+#### Interval Scheduling